Pete Liske: Professional career

 Prior to his fifth-year senior season at Penn State, Liske was drafted in 1963 by both American professional football leagues, the NFL and AFL.
-The Philadelphia Eagles picked him in the tenth round, 130th overall, of the NFL draft and the American Football League New York Titans picked him in the 15th round, 115 overall of the AFL draft.
+The Philadelphia Eagles picked him in the tenth round, 130th overall, of the NFL draft and the American Football League New York Titans picked him in the 15th round, 115th overall of the AFL draft.
 He chose the AFL, and played with the newly renamed New York Jets.

 Liske saw limited playing time in 1964 with New York, playing in only four games (only 18 passes).
 His career took a turn up north, with the Toronto Argonauts of the Canadian Football League.
 Canadian teams of this time were still a very viable career option, as they paid comparable money and offered more playing time.
 Liske played 11 games with Toronto in 1965.

 From 1966 to 1968, he moved to the Calgary Stampeders, where he enjoyed his greatest success as a professional.
 In 1967, he threw for 4,479 yards, a whopping figure for that era, and 40 touchdowns, the latter breaking Tobin Rote's league record of 38 in 1960 for Toronto.
 His touchdown record lasted until Doug Flutie surpassed him in 1993.
 He was named an all-star and won the CFL's Most Outstanding Player Award.
 In 1968, after a season comprising 4,333 yards passing and 31 touchdowns (though with 28 interceptions), he led his team to the 56th Grey Cup, losing a close and exciting game to the Ottawa Rough Riders.
 Liske's passing records were eventually eclipsed by Doug Flutie's in a more wide-open era.

 Liske chose to return to the AFL in 1969, joining the Denver Broncos and playing seven games with them.
 In 1970, now in the NFL, he played 11 games with Denver.
 He moved on to the Philadelphia Eagles for the 1971 and 1972 seasons, playing 14 games in each season.
-Unfortunately, he did not enjoy the success he had in the CFL, as none of his teams had a winning season.
+However, he did not have the success he had in the CFL, as none of his teams had a winning season.
 His combined total American professional record was: 50 games over five seasons, with 396 of 778 passes completed, for 5170 yards and 30 touchdowns with 46 interceptions.

 Canada beckoned once again, and in 1973 he rejoined the Stampeders.
 He remained in Calgary until part way through the 1974 season, when he joined the British Columbia Lions.
 In Calgary for a second time around, he did not enjoy the same success, throwing more interceptions than touchdowns in 1973 and 1974.
 In 1975, his last season, still with the Lions, he completed 152 of 280 passes for 2310 yards and 13 touchdowns with 9 picks.